+The EPA has released recommended steps to take for schools with older lighting fixtures in order to reduce potential exposures to harmful levels of PCBs.
 The guidance — part of EPA’s efforts to address potential PCB exposures in schools — is based on evidence that the older ballasts contain PCBs that can leak when the ballasts fail,

-Nearly 40% of secondary school girls reported ”holding it in'' so they didn't have to go to the toilet.
+Nearly 40% of secondary school girls reported ''holding it in'' so they didn't have to go to the toilet.
 And 16% of secondary school boys reported "bad things" happening in the toilets, making them wary of going in there.

 Recent scientific evidence that chronic, low level exposures to petrochemicals commonly found in institutional cleaning products are a significant health hazard for children has fueled increased demand for safer products.